jchiodo123/-IIT-ITMD462-jchiodo/README.md

 Created a class for each number with a different color ".color1, .color2, etc", and an id for the entire relevant div called "hidden" which will hide it from initial display.

-The js will unhide the relevant div via .show() and in turn select each element from the relevant class, using n-child(x) selector, and add a .color class, then fadeIn().
+The selector.js will unhide the relevant div via .show() and in turn select each element from the relevant class, using n-child(x) selector, and add a .color class, then fadeIn().

-The hidden div and show() are attemptng to elimnate the extra refresh from hide()/fadeIn() which looks like all elements flicker before being faded in.
+The hidden div and .show() are attemptng to elimnate the extra refresh from hide()/fadeIn() which looks like all elements flicker before being faded in.

 ### FizzBuzz Exercise Requirements - Implement in fizzbuzz.js